justalghamdi/linux-theme-terminal/README.md

 Username and domain will be set by you ;)

 # Compile
-#THIS IS ONLY FOR WINDOWS BECAUSE MOST OF IT ARE WINAPI AND WINDOWS COMMANDS
+#THIS IS ONLY FOR WINDOWS BECAUSE MOST OF IT ARE USING WINAPI AND WINDOWS COMMANDS
+compile it using VS else make sure to install json-c using vcpkg or if you wanna try it fast download it from <a>here</a>